Shell cuts spending in U.S. to lower shale exposure

 "I don't think it is a matter of trying to reinvent the company in a fundamentally different way; it is a matter of tackling some of the issues that we know need tackling," van Beurden told journalists on a conference call after Thursday's strategy update.

-The Anglo-Dutch oil major is sticking to its 2014/15 asset divestment target of $15 billion (9 billion pounds), of which $4.5 billion has already been announced.
+The Anglo-Dutch oil major is sticking to its 2014/15 asset divestment target of $15 billion, of which $4.5 billion has already been announced.

 It also said that it is too soon to say whether capital expenditure will decline next year from the planned $35 billion this year.